Spock Release Notes

 Version 4.0

-- Full re-work of paralell slots implementation to support mixed OLTP workloads
+- Full re-work of parallel slots implementation to support mixed OLTP workloads

 - Improved support for delta_apply columns to support various data types